Is Berkeley College Right for You?

 Federal law mandates that all institutions of higher education create and document the cost of attendance (COA).

 2. Housing and food are required elements to be added to the COA.
-They are part of the COA, however, does not mean that you will pay more for these items, just because you attend Berkeley.
-These are expenses you and/or your parents likely already have.
+They are part of the COA; however, this does not mean that you will pay more for these items, just because you attend Berkeley College.
+These are expenses you and/or your parents/legal guardians likely already have.

 5. The federal student loan origination fees are also a required COA element.
 The College does not assume, however, that you will borrow, nor how much, should you choose to borrow loans.
 If you do not borrow loans, you will not incur this cost.